-The Burns Paiute Reservation located in rural eastern Oregon.
+The Burns Paiute Reservation is located in rural eastern Oregon.
 The Burns Paiute Tribe is primarily comprised of the descendants of the Wadatika Band of Northern Paiutes.
 The traditional homelands of the Burns Paiute include 5250 square miles of land in central-southeastern Oregon, Northern Nevada, northwestern California and western Idaho.
-The Burns Paiute still maintain aboriginal title to much of the recreation, and many other activities.
+The Burns Paiute still maintain aboriginal title to much of our aboriginal territory.
 The Tribe currently has 402 enrolled members of which 142 people call the Reservation their home.
 We are a relatively "young" community with over 50% of our population being under the age of 18.

 Our history is both tragic and inspiring to living tribal members.
 We are the last truly free people in Oregon.
 Our ancestors resisted encroachment of settlers, refused to cede any of our lands, and fought to preserve our traditional life ways.
 Because of ancestors' resistance to Euro-America intrusion in our extermination campaigns against our people.
 A treaty of "Peace and Friendship" was eventually signed, but never ratified.
 An Executive Order Reservation was established setting aside 1.8 million acres for our people in 1869 but the Malheur Reservation was short-lived.
 An uprising to the east, the Bannock War, came to our homeland and when our people abandoned the Malheur Reservation to escape further conflict, a heavy price was paid.
 After the "war," our surviving ancestors were forcibly marched over 300 miles in knee-deep snow to Fort Simcoe and Fort Vancouver in Washington State.
 After a time, our ancestors began sneaking away from the forts.
 After five years, those remaining at the forts were given the option to leave.
 Those Wadatika who returned to the Harney Valley found that the tribe was now landless.
 In our absence, our Malheur Reservation was returned to "Public Domain."
 A makeshift tribal encampment was established on the outskirts of the town of Burns, Oregon.
 Since those dark days, the community has worked to improve our situation.
 We have purchased by the tribe and later converted to federal trust status.
 The purchased land is now our Reservation.
 We continue to work very hard to meet the needs of our people including preserving our traditional way of life as best we can.